 - Look for websites that follow the RSPCA Guidelines for the Online Advertising of Pets.
 These guidelines have been developed to ensure online sales platforms don’t encourage or support irresponsible practices that place animals at risk.

-- Unfortunately, there are currently no commercial online retailers in Australia who comply fully with these guidelines.
-Get in touch with your favourite retailer if you like, to encourage them to start following the RSPCA Guidelines for the Responsible Sale of Pets Online.
+- Get in touch with your favourite retailer if you like, to encourage them to start following the RSPCA Guidelines for the Responsible Sale of Pets Online.

 4. Follow our guides